struthersdan/dotnet-ai-workshop/instructions/1_BuildAQuizApp.md

 ### Option 3: Ollama

 If you want to run everything locally on your own hardware, you can use **Ollama**.
 It's not as fast or accurate as the OpenAI services, unless you have a monster GPU, but is free.
 You will need a GPU otherwise it will be too slow.
-To do this:
+You can run ollama natively, or from a docker container

+### Running Ollama natively

    * Go to https://ollama.com/ and follow installation instructions
    * In a command prompt, make it fetch a model.
 This is a 4GiB file so may take a little time to download.